LearnOnDemandSystems/docs/lod/access-control-lists.md

 This configuration would block the VM from accessing learnondemandsystems.com, but would allow access to docs.learnondemandsystems.com

->[!knowledge] Some browswers may handle regex differently, and you may need to adjust regex expressions to begin with a period or not.
+>[!knowledge] Some browswers may handle regex differently and you may need to adjust regex expressions.
 For example: some browsers may work with an expression like`.*\.learnondemandsystems\.com` and some browsers may work better with an expression like `.*learnondemandsystems\.com`.

 ## Assigning an Access Control List